gt12889/NeighborhoodLibrary/README.md

 # NeighborhoodLibrary

-This program simulates a library check-in/out system that records the status of the books and its borrowes through a CLI.
+This program simulates a library check-in/out system that records the status of the books and its borrows through a CLI.

+Users wil have the ability to edit the library database and can perform the following actions:

+◾List all available books
+◾Check out available books
+◾List all checked out books
+◾Check in books

+## CLI Screens

 ![image](https://user-images.githubusercontent.com/130225802/233787029-400f56da-8ec4-4fb1-8e40-c12c42f61302.png)